Red Flag Warning issued in parts of Josephine County ahead of July 4

 To view maps of the city’s firework exclusion zones, please visit Grants Pass Fire’s Facebook page.

-Remember, if you start a fire, in addition to possible fines, you could be held liable financially.
+Remember, if someone starts a fire, in addition to possible fines, they could be held liable financially.

 © 2024 KOBI-TV NBC5.
 All rights reserved unless otherwise stated.